Phantom cat: Luxembourg

 In 2009, a black panther was allegedly spotted in the industrial area of Bommelscheuer near Bascharage.
 When police came, the panther was gone.
 In the following couple of days, the panther was spotted all over the country.
 For a while it was alleged that a panther had escaped a nearby zoo (Amnéville), but the zoo later denied that any panther was missing.
 A couple of days after the Bascharage incident, it also was mentioned that although the police did not find a panther, they did find an unusually large house cat.

 The Netherlands

 In 2005, a black cougar was allegedly spotted on several occasions in a wildlife preserve, but the animal, nicknamed Winnie, was later identified as an unusually large crossbreed between a domestic cat and a wildcat.

 New Zealand

 Since the late 1990s, big cat sightings have been reported in widely separated parts of New Zealand, in both the North and South Islands.
 There have been several unverified panther sightings in Mid-Canterbury near Ashburton and in the nearby foothills of the Southern Alps, but searches conducted there in 2003 by the Ministry of Agriculture and Forestry found no corroborating physical evidence.

+Serbia

+In Serbia, sightings of a black panther have been reported around the city of Apatin in 2022.
+Ultimately, the cat was never found.